practicalli/engineering-playbook/docs/code-quality/megalinter.md

     MegaLinter run via a GitHub workflow has no requirements

-## GitHub Action Workflow
+## GitHub Workflow

-Create a `.github/workflows/mega-linter.yml` configuration and commit to the source code repository.
+Create a `.github/workflows/megalinter.yaml` configuration and commit to the source code repository.

 The MegaLinter Installation : GitHub Action provides a working example